-- With that in mind I’m currently working towards my ICF accreditation via the Coaching For Transformation coaching program run by at Leadership That Works in New York City.
-A bunch of very highly regarded coaches have been through the program, including Jerry Colonna of Reboot amongst many others.
+- With that in mind I’m currently working towards my professional coach accreditation via the Coaching For Transformation coaching program run by Leadership That Works in New York City.

 - I only work with a handful clients at any time

 - I have a specialized focus on creative & digital industries

 I’m not for everyone – but perhaps I’m for you.

 You’ve read this far – maybe we’re a good fit to work together.

 For individuals, I offer 1:1 or Group Coaching both in-person and remote, and for Company Teams I offer a blended in-person package that provides your team members with both 1:1 and group circle sessions.

 To find out more or have an initial chat, drop me a line and we can set up a time for an initial conversation.